LasterSlaster/bbqb-api/README.md

 ## Endpoints
 - **GET /:**
 Test endpoint to check if service is available

+- **GET /users:**
+Retrieve all users
+- **GET /users/{id}**
+Get a user by its id
+- **POST /users:**
+Create a new user.
+Expects a JSON Body with a user object
+- **PUT /users/{id}:**
+Update an existing user or if no user with the specified id exists create a new one at that location.
+Expects a JSON body with the user object to update/create.
+URL-Path id and request body id have to be the same other wise response code 422 is returned!

 - **GET /devices:**
 Retrieve all devices
 - **GET /devices/{id}:**